-Remember – The interview is an opportunity for the company to learn about you, but also for you to learn about the organization.
-It’s an EXCHANGE of information where both you and the company explore a potential “relationship.”
-The interviewing process allows both the interviewer and the candidate to get the information they need to make good decisions.
+If you are looking for jobs or internships you know that the interview is an opportunity for the company to learn about you.
+But keep in mind that the interview is also for you to learn about the company.
+Job interviews are opportunities for an EXCHANGE of information where both you and the company find answers.
+The interviewing process allows both the interviewer and the job seeker to get the information they need to make good decisions.

 What is the interviewer trying to accomplish?

-- To determine if the organization is a good match for you
+- Determine if the organization is a good match for you

 Why does interviewing cause so much anxiety?

-Thinking you must be “better than” the other job candidates can cause a lot of stress.
+Thinking you must be “better than” the other job candidates causes a lot of stress and anxiety.
 Feeling that your performance in the interviewing process will determine if you get selected by the organization adds to that stress.
-Being nervous is normal, but the more prepared you are, the less nervous you will be during the interviewing process.
-It really is just like studying for an exam.
+Just know that being nervous is normal.
+However, the more prepared you are, the less nervous you will be during the interviewing process.
+For students or experienced professionals preparing should really be just like studying for an exam or a professional certification.

 Before the Interview: RESEARCH YOURSELF